spolnik/trading-office/README.md

 ## Allocation Enricher
 - spring boot application
-- subscribes to jms looking for translated allocation report messages (json)
+- subscribes to messaging queue looking for allocation messages (json)
-- after receiving message, it enriches it with instrument data and then with counterparty data
+- after receiving allocation, it enriches it with instrument and counterparty data
-- finally, it sends enriched allocation as json into ActiveMQ
+- finally, it sends enriched allocation as json into destination message queue

 Heroku: http://allocation-enricher.herokuapp.com/health